BDI-Code-Club/bdi-code-club-website/content/post/2019-11-10-version-control-with-git-github-and-rstudio.en.md

 I've found that it is typically easier to start from GitHub when you start learning Git.
 On [https://github.com](https://github.com/) create a new repository.
 Give the repo a name (this will be part of the repo's URL), and (if desired) a description.
 Select either public or private, then select *"Initialize this repository with a README"*.
 Click "Create repository".

-You will then be taken to your new GitHub repository, which will just have a file called README.md.
+You will then be taken to your new GitHub repository, which will have a single file called README.md.
 This is a [Markdown]( https://en.wikipedia.org/wiki/Markdown ) file where you can place information about your repo later.
 On the right you should see a green button that says "Clone or download".
 Click this button and copy the link under "Clone with HTTPS".

 #### Create new Project in RStudio